 For example, from Part A, if you realize that your biggest stressor is that your self-esteem is mostly dependent on your weight and body image, you can decide to focus more on your other achievements.
 Maybe you also developed emotional or binge eating as a coping response to this stressor, then you can get help from mentors who’ve been through the same experience.

 Taking an active part in changing the conditions or environment that cause the stress will reduce stress.
+Think it’s too late to make that change?
+Sure no!
+Take a look at this first:

 3. Practice the “Circle Of Influence” mantra